-specifies the maximum number of data lists to be reserved when the structure is allocated, which determines the maximum number of large queues that can be stored in the structure.
-Note that this parameter also determines how many list headers are defined when the structure is created.
-Although you should take care to specify a large enough number to handle large queues, specifying an excessively large number will use up an unnecessary amount of coupling facility storage for preallocated list headers.
+Specifies the maximum number of data lists to be reserved when the structure is allocated, which determines the maximum number of large queues that can be stored in the structure.
+This parameter also determines how many list headers are defined when the structure is created.

+Specify a large enough number to handle large queues, but not so large that unused preallocated list headers use a large amount of coupling facility storage.

-This number cannot be changed without reallocating the structure.
+You cannot change this number without reallocating the structure.
 Therefore, if the structure is being allocated at less than its maximum size, the value here should be based on the maximum possible size of the structure rather than its initial size.